kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 ## Operators

+## İşleçler

-Operators are how we perform actions on variables and values.
-We've already seen two JavaScript operators, the `=` and the `*`.
+~~Operators are how we perform actions on variables and values.
+We've already seen two JavaScript operators, the `=` and the `*`.~~

-The `*` operator performs mathematic multiplication.
-Simple enough, right?
+~~The `*` operator performs mathematic multiplication.
+Simple enough, right?~~

-The `=` equals operator is used for *assignment* -- we first calculate the value on the *right-hand side* (source value) of the `=` and then put it into the variable that we specify on the *left-hand side* (target variable).
+~~The `=` equals operator is used for *assignment* -- we first calculate the value on the *right-hand side* (source value) of the `=` and then put it into the variable that we specify on the *left-hand side* (target variable).~~

+İşleçler (operators) değişken ve değerlerle işlemler yapmamızı sağlarlar.
+Biz şuana kadar iki JavaScript işleçi ile karşılaştık, `=` ve `*`.

+`*` işleci matematiksel çarpım işlemini gerçekleştirir.
+Gayet basit, öyle değil mi?

+`=` işleci *atama* işlemi için kullanılır. Öncelilkle `=`ın *sağ tarafındaki* değer (kaynak değer) hesaplanır daha sonra *sol tarafındaki* değişkene aktarılır.

-**Warning:** This may seem like a strange reverse order to specify assignment.
+~~**Warning:** This may seem like a strange reverse order to specify assignment.
 Instead of `a = 42`, some might prefer to flip the order so the source value is on the left and the target variable is on the right, like `42 -> a` (this is not valid JavaScript!).
 Unfortunately, the `a = 42` ordered form, and similar variations, is quite prevalent in modern programming languages.
-If it feels unnatural, just spend some time rehearsing that ordering in your mind to get accustomed to it.
+If it feels unnatural, just spend some time rehearsing that ordering in your mind to get accustomed to it.~~

-Consider:
+~~Consider:~~

+**Dikkat:** Bu atama şekli ters bir sırayla yapılıyor gözükebilir. `a = 42` yerine, `42 -> a` şeklinde  kaynak değerin yerini sol tarafa alıp hedef değişkeni sağ tarafta tutmak aklınıza daha çok yatabilir (bu gösterim JavaScript'de geçerli değildir!).
+Maalesef,  `a = 42` şeklindeki ve benzeri gösterimler modern programlama dillerinde son derece yaygındır.
+Eğer hala aklınıza yatmadıysa bu gösterim üzerine biraz zaman harcayıp alışabilirsiniz.

+Örneğin:

 ```js
 a = 2;
 b = a + 1;
 ```

-Here, we assign the `2` value to the `a` variable.
-Then, we get the value of the `a` variable (still `2`), add `1` to it resulting in the value `3`, then store that value in the `b` variable.
+~~Here, we assign the `2` value to the `a` variable.
+Then, we get the value of the `a` variable (still `2`), add `1` to it resulting in the value `3`, then store that value in the `b` variable.~~

-While not technically an operator, you'll need the keyword `var` in every program, as it's the primary way you *declare* (aka *create*) *var*iables (see "Variables").
+~~While not technically an operator, you'll need the keyword `var` in every program, as it's the primary way you *declare* (aka *create*) *var*iables (see "Variables").~~

-You should always declare the variable by name before you use it.
+~~You should always declare the variable by name before you use it.
 But you only need to declare a variable once for each *scope* (see "Scope"); it can be used as many times after that as needed.
-For example:
+For example:~~

+Bu örnekte `2` değerini `a` değişkenine atıyoruz.
+Daha sonra `a` değişkeninde tuttuğumuz değere (hala `2`) `3` sonucunu vermek üzere `1` ekliyoruz.
+Elde ettiğimiz değeri `b` değişkenine atıyoruz.

+Teknik olarak işleç olmamakla beraber her programda kullanmanız gerekecek birr anahtar kelime vardır, `var`.
+Bu *değiken* *tanımlama*nın (başka bir deyişle *yaratma*nın) birincil yoludur (burada kullanılan *var* İngilizcedeki *variable*dan gelmektedir).

+Kullanacağınız değişkenleri her zaman önceden isim vererek tanımlamalısınız.
+Bu tanımlamaları değişkeni kullanacağınız her *değişkenin tanım alanı*  (bknz. *Değişkenin Tanım Alanı*) için bir kere yapmanız gerekir.
+Değişkeni tanımladıktan sonra değişkeni istediğiniz kadar kullanabilirsiniz. Örneğin:

 ```js
 var a = 20;